fhmwg/current-tags/stage1-draft2.md

 GPS coordinates fail to capture that locations may be approximate.
 For example, a picture of a headstone in the Sleepy Hollow cemetery in Sleepy Hollow New York may be coded as 41.089715, -73.862005 (the main entrance to the cemetery) if the coordinates of the specific headstone is not known.

 The coordinates of a conceptual location change over time by nature of plate tectonics.
 For example, an earthquake on 11 March 2011 moved portions of Japan 2.4 meters (about 0.000025° longitude) and regions of the sea floor ten times that far.
 It is generally considered best practice to represent current, not historical, coordinates when possible.

-Place names generally fit into some kind of jurisdictional hierarchy, but the levels and their names vary by region and change over time.
-It is recommended that the full place name be given, in smallest to largest region order, with jurisdiction titles and the date at which the names applied, in the free-text "`LocationName`".
-Specific metadata fields for some jurisdiction types (such as "city" and "state") are provided in some metadata standards, but are inadequate for the general case so the `LocationName` should be used even if those other fields are populated.

 The number of digits provided for a coordinate should not be taken to imply accuracy or region size.